zhangyan612/VoxPoser/README.md

 Sets object name mapping for the LMP
 Passes an instruction to the LMP to generate a plan The key steps are setting up the components, loading the task, resetting the environment, and mapping object names before passing instructions to the LMP.

+# VLM setup
+VLMs and Perception.
+Given an object/part query from LLMs, we first invoke open-vocab detector OWL-ViT [15] to obtain a bounding box, then feed it into Segment Anything [118] to obtain a mask, and finally track the mask using video tracker XMEM [119].
+The tracked mask is used with RGB-D observation to reconstruct the object/part point cloud.

+detect(obj name): Takes in an object name and returns a list of dictionaries, where each dictionary corresponds to one instance of the matching object, containing center position, occupancy grid, and mean normal vector.

+execute(movable,affordance map,avoidance map,rotation map,velocity map,gripper map):
+Takes in an “entity of interest” as “movable” (a dictionary returned by detect) and (optionally) a list of value maps and invokes the motion planner to execute the trajectory.
+Note that in MPC settings, “movable” and the input value maps are functions that can be re-evaluated to reflect the latest environment observation.

+cm2index(cm,direction): Takes in a desired offset distance in centimeters along direction and returns 3-dim vector reflecting displacement in voxel coordinates. index2cm(index,direction): Inverse of cm2index.
+Takes in an integer “index” and a “direction” vector and returns the distance in centimeters in world coordinates displaced by the “integer” in voxel coordinates.

+pointat2quat(vector): Takes in a desired pointing direction for the end-effector and returns a satisfying target quaternion.

+set voxel by radius(voxel map,voxel xyz,radius cm,value): Assigns “value” to voxels
+within “radious cm” from “voxel xyz” in “voxel map”.

+get empty affordance map(): Returns a default affordance map initialized with 0, where a high value attracts the entity.

+get empty avoidance map(): Returns a default avoidance map initialized with 0, where a high value repulses the entity.

+get empty rotation map(): Returns a default rotation map initialized with current end-effector quaternion.

+get empty gripper map(): Returns a default gripper map initialized with current gripper action, where 1 indicates “closed” and 0 indicates “open”.

+get empty velocity map(): Returns a default affordance map initialized with 1, where the number represents scale factor (e.g., 0.5 for half of the default velocity).

+reset to default pose(): Reset to robot rest pose